-- The 1st trumpet reveals fire and hail (comet) that burns one third of the earth’s vegetation—8:7
+- The 1st trumpet reveals fire and hail (comet/asteroid) that burns one third of the earth’s vegetation.—8:7

-- The 2nd trumpet reveals a mountain (asteroid) thrown into sea that turns a third of the seas to blood, and destroys a third of ships (tsunamis)—8:8,9
+- The 2nd trumpet reveals a mountain (comet/asteroid) thrown into the sea that turns a third of the seas to blood, and destroys a third of ships (tsunamis).—8:8,9

-- The 3rd trumpet reveals a star called Wormwood (comet) from heaven poisons a third of the fresh waters—8:10,11
+- The 3rd trumpet reveals a star called Wormwood (comet/asteroid) from heaven poisons a third of the fresh waters, Wormwood means bitter.—8:10,11

-- The 5th trumpet is called the 1st woe and reveals a star (comet) striking the earth and opening deep pit that releases debris into the atmosphere causing darkness and plague upon men’s flesh for 5 months (the plague is describe as if it were locusts).
-Notice the star is personified and given the name Appolyon, meaning destroyer because of it’s devastating effect upon humanity.—9:1-12
+- The 5th trumpet is called the 1st woe and reveals a star (comet/asteroid) striking the earth and opening deep pit that releases debris into the atmosphere causing darkness and plague upon men’s flesh for 5 months (the plague is describe as if it were locusts).
+The star is personified and given the name Appolyon, meaning destroyer because of it’s devastating effect upon humanity.—9:1-12

 - The 6th trumpet is called the 2nd woe and describes a cometary strike described as an army of 200,000,000 horsemen with heads and tails spewing fire and brimstone, killing 1/3 of the world population in one hour.
 The only clear explanation of this kind of devastation in one hour is a cometary strike from the heavens.
 (This is not an army of men or demons but debris falling from the sky)—9:13-21